TheRebelOfBabylon/golearnbtc/blog.md

 	return in_ripemd160(b)
 }
 ```
 With `ripemd160()`, I decided to implement the helper functions as private functions within `ripemd160()`.
 While implementing this function, I learned alot about static typing.
-I had initially just used whatever integer type came to mind but I encountered many errors while going from bytes to ints and vice versa.
-I also learned that Python and Go have implemented a different version of the modulus operation by default which lead to some errors.
+I had initially just used whatever integer type came to mind, but I encountered many errors while going from bytes to ints and vice versa.
+I also learned that Python and Go have implemented a different version of the modulus operation by default, which lead to some errors.
 I added the `modLikePython()` function based on [this article](https://stackoverflow.com/questions/43018206/modulo-of-negative-integers-in-go) to compensate for this discrepancy.

 Here are the tests I added to `main()` to test `ripemd160()`.
 Don't forget to add `"encoding/binary"` and `"math"` to the import statement.
 ```